SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 He received an M.A. in Urban Studies and a B.A. in Communications, Arts and Sciences and University Administration from Queens College, CUNY, after transferring from Queensborough Community College, CUNY.
 He was an adjunct faculty member in the Hunter College and Queens College Departments of Political Science.
 In 1974, he was elected and re-elected in 1975 to serve as the Chairperson of the University Student Senate of CUNY and became the first elected student trustee on the University's Board of Trustees.

 Senior Vice Chancellor Hershenson has received numerous awards and recognition from various organizations over the past several years for his commitment to positively transforming lives through higher education.
-Most recently, he received the Legacy Award at the 2013 New York State Senate Leadership Unidad Latina Conference and the Louis Award at the 2013 Louis Armstrong House Museum's annual gala.
+In May 2014 he was honored with the Education Leadership Award at the National Puerto Rican Day Parade's Educational Leadership Banquet, and also that month he accepted the Friend of National Organization of Italian American Women (NOIAW) Award on behalf of the University; he received the Legacy Award at the 2013 New York State Senate Leadership Unidad Latina Conference and the Louis Award at the 2013 Louis Armstrong House Museum's annual gala.
 In June 2013 he was honored by the Latino Center on Aging with the Effective Leadership Award at their 21st Golden Age Awards Annual Banquet and was granted the Yuiza Recognition Award for his assistance in coordinating the National Conference of Puerto Rican Women, Inc. at their 2013 Mid-Year National Conference.
-Next month, he will be honored with the Education Leadership Award at the National Puerto Rican Day Parade's Educational Leadership Banquet.
+He is the Co-Chair of the 2015 CUNY Dominican Institute Gala.

 In April 2012, Mr. Hershenson received the Legacy Award (video) by the Hispanic Federation at their annual gala for his steadfast commitment to the Latino Community.
 In June 2012 he received the Distinguished Leader in Education 2012 Award by Education Update.
 In the April 26, 2010 issue of City Hall, he was named one of the twenty most influential unelected officials in New York City government and was honored by the Puerto Rican Bar Association Scholarship Fund in 2010 with their Outstanding Achievement in Academia Award.
 He was honored by the New York Immigration Coalition in 2010 at their 6th annual Builders of the New New York awards ceremony for his tireless dedication to increasing access to educational opportunities for immigrants in New York.